tilde-research/MoMoE-impl/README.md

 ## Acknowledgments
 This implementation would not be possible without the wonders of `torch` and `triton`.
 We thank the PyTorch and Triton teams for everything they have done to help the AI community.

+Our implementation is written to fit inside the Flash‑Linear‑Attention project, and we thank the contributors of FLA for their work.
+We also extend our gratitude to the developers of TorchTitan for providing a platform for LLM pre‑training.

+For testing, we thank the Qwen team for the open-sourced MoE models tested.
+We also wish to thank the Megatron LM, ScatterMoE, and MegaBlocks authors for pioneering the landscape of open-source MoE kernels.

 We hope you enjoy our hyper-performant MoE!

 ```bibtex